During a high school reunion of sorts, a group of jocks, after one crazy night, assume one of them killed another. Question is: Who and why?

 |The Wizard||Mike Foy|

-Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.
-Most affiliate links contain an upward facing, superscript, arrow.
+Images and text in this post may contain affiliate links which, if a purchase is made from those sites, we may earn money or products from the company.

 It took 15 years for Dawson, Will, Leech, Cooper, Richie, and Jackson to have a camping trip in an isolated part of the woods.
 Why so long?
 Well, because nearly everyone started a family, or in Richie’s case went into the marines, and grew apart.
 But, during their reunion, they find Leech has invited additional people.
 One simple named “The Wizard” alongside a young woman named Fauna and another named Vera.